Hemerdon Mine: 2007–2018

 Wolf Minerals ceased trading operations on 10 October 2018, as the mine never achieved extraction or financial targets.
 Despite such losses, the site is still thought to have potential as the site retains large ore deposits and valuable infrastructure.

 2019–2024

 Tungsten West plc, which floated on the London Stock Exchange's Alternative Investment Market on 21 October 2021, took over the mine.
 A review was conducted starting from the basics, of what is required to fix the problems that caused Wolf Minerals to fail.
 A better understanding of the mineralogy, with associated changes to the processing stream, and aggregate sales lead to the mine planning to re-open at scale in 2022, although as of February 2024 the mine had only began "interim operations" and is yet to receive regulatory permission from all authorities.

+2026

+On 25 August 2026 Chancellor John Healey announced an investment of up to £71m in the mine from the national wealth fund.
+The financing consists of a £36m equity investment alongside up to £35m of lending to help Tungsten West restart production.

 Processing

 The Drakelands processing plant relies on a number of different processes to recover tin and tungsten and discard gangue minerals such as arsenopyrite and haematite.
 Broadly speaking, the process involves crushing and sizing, followed by gravity separation on fine material and dense media separation (DMS) on coarse material.
 The concentrates from these processes are then milled, followed by flotation and roasting, finishing with magnetic separation and further gravity separation to produce the final tungsten and tin concentrates respectively.

 The processing plant was built by GR Engineering Services from Perth and consists of a primary/secondary crusher building near the mine and stockpile, feeding the main processing plant via conveyor, and a tertiary crusher building.
 Design recoveries of tin and tungsten are in the range of 58–66% depending on feed type (soft granite near-surface, hard granite towards depth), with grades of over 60% tungstate and tin as final products.